The Debt (2007 film): Cinematic history

 Giora Bejach; Best Costumes, Inbal Shuki; and Best Supporting Actress, Neta Garty.

-The film has had no theatrical release in United States as of February 2011, but a version with English subtitles has screened at U.S. film festivals and has been shown on the Sundance cable-television channel.
+The film has had no theatrical release in United States as of February 2011, but a version with English subtitles has screened at U.S. film festivals and has been shown on the Sundance cable television channel.

 A U.S. remake titled The Debt starring Helen Mirren, Sam Worthington, Ciarán Hinds and Tom Wilkinson was directed by John Madden from a screenplay by Matthew Vaughn, Jane Goldman and Peter Straughan.
 It premiered at the Deauville American Film Festival on September 4, 2010, and was originally scheduled for wide release in December 2010 until this date was pushed back to August 31, 2011.

+"The Debt" (2007) garnered recognition in the cinematic world, receiving four nominations at the Israeli Film Academy Awards in 2007.
+These nominations included Best Art Direction, acknowledging the work of Ido Dolev; Best Cinematography, attributed to Giora Bejach; Best Costumes, designed by Inbal Shuki; and a nod for Best Supporting Actress, recognizing Neta Garty's performance in the film.